 UTSC has a limited number of instruments available for student use.
 These include: 1 piccolo; 1 oboe; 1 bass clarinet; 2 bassoons; 1 baritone saxophone; 1 trumpet; 2 trombones; 1 bass trombone; 2 euphoniums; 2 tubas; 3 violas; 2 double basses; and a broad range of percussion equipment (students are required to have their own sticks and mallets).
 These are available on a first-come first-served basis once the auditions have been completed.
 Please contact ACM Departmental Assistant (AA301) for policies and guidelines regarding instrument rental.
 The rental fee in 2019-20 is $50/term.
 (Note this is subject to change, per university policy.)

 There are four rooms (with pianos) for student use on the third floor of the AA building.
 These rooms have restricted access.
 Please contact your instructor to assess the possibility for access.

 UTSC music performance ensembles are made up of a different assortment of instruments.
 Here are the instruments that are normally found within each:

 Yes!
-We have a weekly ukulele jam called This Uke’s for U-TSC (Wednesdays, 1-2 pm), Ruckus: The UTSC Alumni and Community Choir (Tuesdays, 7:30-9:30 pm), and a student-led UTSC Glee Club.
+We have a weekly ukulele jam called This Uke’s for U-TSC (Wednesdays, 1-2 pm, online this year), Ruckus: The UTSC Alumni and Community Choir (Tuesdays, 7:30-9:30 pm, online this year), and a student-led UTSC Glee Club.
 We welcome you to join any of these initiatives and/or meet with us to discuss the establishment of new music making groups.